 A look in the mirror shows that, although sleeping overtimes, you are not well rested.

-In the very farthest part of your kitchen you find at least a little rest of instant coffee.
+In the very farest corner of your kitchen remains a smallest rest of instant coffee.
 How comforting!

 You gather up yourself and make your way to the little bakershop round the corner, to buy some „Rundstücke“.
 Your luck.
 There are a few left.